 This is the point at which the framework becomes scientifically useful.
 Its purpose is not to validate a particular style of husbandry.
 It is to generate questions capable of producing answers that may alter husbandry in either direction.

-With sufficiently strong evidence, that answer may supporta simpler environment: where animals remain healthy and behaviourally stable, show no validated indicators of negative welfare, demonstrate negligible motivation for additional opportunities and display no consistent preference for them, the framework provides no automatic reason to require greater complexity.
+With sufficiently strong evidence, that answer may support a simpler environment: where animals remain healthy and behaviourally stable, show no validated indicators of negative welfare, demonstrate negligible motivation for additional opportunities and display no consistent preference for them, the framework provides no automatic reason to require greater complexity.

 From Asking to Listening